-Similarly the components of EAMC (proposed solution) also include NIA & IG, but the difference is, there is an additional component of NIA, named as 'NIA Database'.
 This component is basically the database / repository, in which all the information related to existing NIAs is stored.
 Also the status of NIA is stored as well as the information related to load on NIA is also present here.
-The components of EAMC-NIA (Proposed Solution) are depicted in Fig. 4.
+The components of EAMC-NIA (Proposed Solution) are depicted in Fig.4.

-4 PROPOSED SOLUTION FOR EAMC:
+IV.
+PROPOSED SOLUTION FOR EAMC:

-The flow diagram of 'inter_NIA handoff' is illustrated in Fig. 3.
-Basically, it continuously monitors the load on NIA.
-If the load on NIA (denoted by Load) exceeds the threshold value (denoted by L{th}), then, it will check / get the status (load values) of all existing NIAs from the 'NIA database' component.
+The flow diagram of 'inter\NIA handoff' is illustrated in Fig. 5.

+It basically continuously monitors the load on NIA.
+If the load on NIA (denoted by Load) exceeds then the threshold value (denoted by $L{th}$ ), then, it will check / get the status (load values) of all existed NIAs from the 'NIA database' component.

-Then it will compare all the load values, and the NIA having minimum load (denoted by L{min}) will be selected, and the inter-NIA handoff initiation will take place.
-There are different ways to calculate the load and make decision on selecting NIA with minimum load.
+Then it will compare all the load values, and the NIA having minimum load (denoted by $L{\text{min}}$ ) will be selected, and the inter-handoff initiation will take place.